Select your location for up-to-date news and information in your local area My Area

 content

-A portion of fruit is about a handful, while a portion of vegetables is about three tablespoons.
+A portion of fruit or vegetables is about a handful.
 You can also include salad and a small glass of fruit juice once a day.

 Remember fresh, frozen, dried and tinned all count, and if you can’t manage five portions it’s important to try and have some each day.